Frequently Asked Questions

 What is your cancellation policy?

-We ask for the courtesy of 24-hour cancellation notice.
+We ask for the courtesy of a 24-hour cancellation notice.
 Our inspectors are paid for their time just like any employee.
 By law, California employers must pay reporting time when an employee is “required to report for work and does report, but is not put to work or is furnished less than half said employee’s usual or scheduled day’s work.”
 Wage Order 7-2001 (Cal.
 Code Regs.
 Tit.
 8, § 11070).
 To comply with this law, there is a 30% cancellation fee for any inspection canceled within 24 hours of the inspection time.

 How can I pay for my inspection if I won’t be at the appointment?